ptaconet/getremotedata/README.md

 ## Behind the scene… how it works

-As much as possible, when implemented by the data providers, `getRemoteData` uses web services or APIs to download the data.
-Web services are in few words standard web protocols that enable to filter the data directly at the downloading phase.
-Filters can be spatial, temporal, dimensional, etc. Example of widely-used web services / data transfer protocols for geospatial timeseries are [OGC WFS](https://en.wikipedia.org/wiki/Web_Feature_Service) or [OPeNDAP](https://en.wikipedia.org/wiki/OPeNDAP).
-If long time series are queried, `getRemoteData` speeds-up the downloading time by parallelizing it.
+As much as possible, when implemented by the data providers, `getRemoteData` uses open and standard data access protocols to download the data.
+These standard protocols enable to filter the data directly at the downloading phase.
+Filters can be spatial, temporal or dimensional.
+Example of widely-used standard data access protocols for geospatial timeseries are [OGC WFS](https://en.wikipedia.org/wiki/Web_Feature_Service) or [OPeNDAP](https://en.wikipedia.org/wiki/OPeNDAP).
+If long time series are queried, `getRemoteData` enables to speed-up the downloading time by parallelizing it.

 ## Other relevant packages